Check Engine Light Service

 You are on your way to work, or taking the kids to school, and you notice a new warning light on your dashboard.
 You’ve seen it blink before, but it’s always gone off.
 Now it’s on steady.
 What to do?
-Different manufacturers use have slightly different icons, but normally look similar to one of the icons above.
+Different manufacturers use have slightly different icons, but normally look similar to one of the icons on the right.

 However, if the light is yellow – the most common cause is what we call a “Check Engine Light,” or Malfunction Indicator Light – MIL.
 See the examples above.
 If your check engine light comes on, and your vehicle still runs OK, it is usually safe to drive and will not cause prolonged damage by driving it until you can bring it in to have it serviced.
 Don’t wait too long, however.

 What Causes the warning light to turn on?